-In order to align all existing qualifications to the requirements of the Higher Education Qualifications Sub Framework (HEQSF) please be advised that the existing NATED 151 National Diploma will be phased out as from 2016.
-The phase out process will be undertaken as follows:The final 1st time intake for the National Diploma: Architectural Technology will be in January 2016.

-From January 2016 all registered students must complete their annual subjects in a maximum of TWO registered consecutive years.
-The subjects for the National Diploma: Architectural Technology would be offered for the last time as indicated below.
-Thereafter only for those students who are repeating and dependant on available student numbers, would it be decided on whether to offer a subject or not.

-Subjects offered for the last time January 2016: Studiowork I, Construction and Detailing I, Presentation I, Applied Building Science I, Communication I, History and Appreciation of Architecture I, Computer Applications I and CAD III Part A.

-Subjects offered for the last time January 2018: Studiowork II, Construction and Detailing II, Practical Building Studies II, History and Appreciation of Architecture II, Theory of Design II, CAD III Part 3.
+2. TELASE NOTE THE TOLEOWING - Quantication Augment Process In order to align all existing qualifications to the Transferring students may requirements of the have insufficient credits to Higher Education Qualifications Sub Framework complete in the qualification (HEQSF) please be advised that the existing NATED in time.
+151 National Diploma will be phased out as from 2017.
+To cater for students that The phase out process will be undertaken as may have already registered follows:The final I st time intake for the National for the existing qualification Diploma: Architectural Technology will be in January but wish to apply for entrance 2017. onto the new degree I) From January 2017 all registered students program. must complete their annual subjects in a maximum of Note that WIL Students may TWO registered consecutive years. be coming out of extended 2) The subjects for the National Diploma: periods of work, thus the Architectural Technology would be offered for the last offering will have to be time as indicated below.
+Thereafter only for those extended to last offering students who are repeating and dependant on available January 2019 student numbers, would it be decided on whether to J offer a subject or not.
+Subjects offered for the last time January 2017: Studiowork I, Construction and Detailing I, Presentation I, Applied Building Science I, Communication I, History and Appreciation of Architecture I, Computer Applications I and CAD III Part A. Subjects offered for the last time January 2019: Studiowork II, Construction and Detailing II, Practical Building Studies II, History and Appreciation of Architecture II, Theory of Design II, CAD III Part 3.
 No new registration for WIL from January 2018.

-Subjects offered for the last time January 2019:

-Studiowork III, Construction and Detailing III, Principles of Applied Design III, History and Appreciation of Architecture III, Theory of Design III, Services III, Survey and Landscaping III, Office Practice III.
+Subjects offered for the last time January 2020: Studiowork III, Construction and Detailing III, Principles of Applied Design III, History and Appreciation of Architecture III, Theory of Design III, Services III, Survey and Landscaping III, Office Practice III.
 From January 2017, no student will be allowed to transfer to the phase out qualification from either within or external to the institution.

-From January 2017, existing National Diploma students would only be allowed to transfer onto the new degree program being introduced, should they meet the entrance requirements and pass a make - up test for access.
-Other students wishing to apply for the degree program can do so by following the application process for the new program.
+3) From January 2018, existing National Diploma students would only be allowed to transfer onto the new degree program being introduced, should they meet the entrance requirements and pass a make - up test for access.
+Other students wishing to apply for the degree program can do so by following the application process for the new program. process for the new program.

-Transferring students may have insufficient credits to complete in the qualification in time.

-To cater for students that may have already registered for the existing qualification but wish to apply for entrance onto the new degree program.

-Note that WIL Students may be coming out of extended periods of work, thus the offering will have to be extended to last offering January 2018